Certora/safeguard/safeguard/README.md

    Thus, by updating the symlink to a new, unique path, this check can be satisfied.
 2. The plugin must have a unique "plugin path" from any previously loaded plugin.
 This "plugin path" is *not* the same thing as the file path.
 Rather, it is an internally generated identifier for the package/module holding the plugin name (analogous to the fully qualified package name of a class on the JVM).
-The plugin path is automatically inferred from the folder
+The plugin path is automatically inferred from the folder in which the plugin is built, the `build_plugin` script automatically sets up folder paths to ensure this path is unique for each build.

 If either of these checks are unsatisfied, then the plugin loading will fail with the message "plugin already loaded".